-The first year of the fellowship consists of a very active clinical fellowship with rotations in cardiac catheterization laboratory, echocardiography, inpatient service, and one rotation in the Cardiac Intensive Care Unit.
+The first year of the fellowship consists of a very active clinical fellowship with rotations in cardiac catheterization laboratory, echocardiography, inpatient service, and Cardiac Intensive Care.

 Fellows have a very active role in the inpatient/outpatient services at Children's Hospital Colorado, the University of Colorado Hospital and Denver Health Medical Center.
 When possible, fellows accompany the staff to the outlying pediatric cardiology outreach clinics.
 Second- and third-year fellows spend more than half of their time on research, with continuing clinical involvement for the rest of their time.